-God dwells in every church and ministry that’s He’s invited and welcomed.
+God dwells in every ministry that’s He’s invited and welcomed.
 Just because a church can hold thousands of people, doesn’t mean that God favors them more than a store front church with 2+ people.
 Again when 2 or 3 or gathered in His name – He’s in the midst!

-I personally worship at my church (New Beginnings Christian Fellowship, Riverside, CA) where we have approx 100+ people who attend.
+I personally worship at (New Beginnings Christian Fellowship, Riverside, CA) where we have approx 100+ people who attend.
 I love my church family, because we genuinely love each other and can use our God-given talents for His glory.
 No, we are not perfect and have our family struggles like everyone else, but our Pastor James Ellis, preaches and teaches God’s word.
-His purpose is to make sure that we all are saved!
+His purpose is to make sure we are saved!

 Let’s make sure that we are attending a bible teaching church for the right reasons and not to follow what’s “in” or “popular” for those reasons only…

 He will render to each one according to his works: to those who by patience in well-doing seek for glory and honor and immortality, he will give eternal life; but for those who are self-seeking and do not obey the truth, but obey unrighteousness, there will be wrath and fury.
 Romans 2:6-8

 This one is a continuation of #4.
 Again I’m not saying that if you attend Bishop Blake, TD Jakes or Joel Osteen’s mega churches that God is not in the midst.
 I happen to enjoy their sermons.
 But if you only attend because of their popularity or fame, you’re there to worship them and not God.